 “Did you know about the dead children?
 Kimberly?
 Did you?”

 “I know it’s my fault!”
 She shouted in my face – the clearest and strongest thing she’d said since we’d broken into her flat – then she coughed, her throat not up to the task as she fell apart again, eyes full of tears.
 “I know, I know!
 I should have taken a knife and stabbed them all, I know!
 I could have strangled Pince, or- or stabbed Alexander, something, anything!
 I would have died, but I should have put my body in the way.
-I should have help Lozzie escape.
+I should have helped Lozzie escape.
 Or gone to the police.
 They would have thrown me in the loony bin, but at least they might have saved a couple of those kids.
 I know I’m a coward.
-I should died instead.
+I should have died instead.
 I know.”